-The proxy holders intend to vote all proxies received for the election of Mr. Maier, Ms. Rhodes, Dr. Slessor, Mr. St. Dennis, Mr. Titinger, and Mr. White unless otherwise instructed.
-Proxies may not be voted for more than six directors.
+The proxy holders intend to vote all proxies received for the election of Mr. Brewer, Ms. Obregon-Jimenez, Ms. Rhodes, Dr. Slessor, Mr. St. Dennis, Ms. Steven-Waiss, Mr. Titinger, and Mr. White unless otherwise instructed.
+Proxies may not be voted for more than eight directors.

-In the event any nominee is unable or declines to serve as a director at the time of the Annual Meeting, the proxies may be voted for a nominee designated by our Board of Directors to fill the vacancy.
-As of the date of this Proxy Statement, our Board of Directors is not aware that any nominee is unable or will decline to serve as a director of our company.
+In the event any nominee is unable or declines to serve as a director at the time of the Annual Meeting, the proxies may be voted for a nominee designated by our Board to fill the vacancy.
+Alternatively, the Board may reduce the size of the Board.
+As of the date of this Proxy Statement, our Board is not aware that any nominee is unable or will decline to serve as a director of our company.